helixml/docs/content/helix/develop/apps/index.md

 ## Introduction

+Take a look at this 10 Minute Live-coding Demo of Building a Helix App with RAG and Website Embed

+{{< youtube IKJC-R3ru-k>}}

 ### What is a Helix App?

 A Helix App is a way of packaging tools, scripts, user interfaces and configuration to produce an LLM-powered solution.
 Apps are stored in version control and are tracked by Helix.